Bug report #1807

-#5 Updated by kumba - about 10 years ago
+#5 Updated by kumba - almost 11 years ago

 My only other working machine is my Gentoo Linux server, and it doesn't not utilize any of the X11 software.
 It runs purely headless, with remote shell available if I need it for something.
 I don;t even keep a keyboard, mouse, or monitor hooked up to it 95% of the time.
 Re-rigging it to test this will take a very long time, since I'd have to compile all the necessary elements from source code, and my time has been very limited lately (which is one reason why all these quirks have been bugging me lately -- I only have a few hours each night to work with this).

-#6 Updated by Giovanni Manghi about 10 years ago
+#6 Updated by Giovanni Manghi almost 11 years ago

 ok I understand.
 Please if in the following weeks you'll have the chance to install qgis on a vista/linux operating system (friend?), please give it a try.
 I'll try to see if I'll manage a 64 bit installation of Vista and see if I can replicate the problems myself.